SimEx-Iwerks

-SimEx-Iwerks Entertainment specializes in high-tech entertainment systems, films, film technologies, film-based software, Simulation Hardware Systems and services.
+SimEx-Iwerks specializes in high-tech entertainment systems, films, film technologies, film-based software, Simulation Hardware Systems and services, as well as natured-based attractions.
 The company has partnerships with various institutions, parks, and destinations.

-The company has been serving the amusement industry for 30 years, through three operating divisions: Attractions Development; Content Licensing, Production & Distribution; and Technology/Engineering.
+The company has been serving the amusement industry for over 40 years, through three operating divisions: Attractions Development; Content Licensing, Production & Distribution; and Technology/Engineering.

-SimEx Inc. is the former parent company of SimEx-Iwerks Entertainment.
+SimEx-Iwerks Inc. is the former parent company of SimEx-Iwerks Entertainment.
 The company was based in Toronto, Canada with additional locations in Baltimore, Maryland; and Santa Clarita, California.

 History

 Iwerks Entertainment Inc. is an American film studio founded in 1985 in Burbank, California, by Oscar winner and Disney Legend Don Iwerks and Stan Kinsey, both former Disney Executives.
 The company was named to honor Don's father, Ub Iwerks, who was Walt Disney's first business partner and co-creator of Mickey Mouse.

 SimEx's origins lie with the creation by Michael Needham and Moses Znaimer of Tour of the Universe (1984) at the CN Tower, Toronto.
 In the 1980s SimEx and Iwerks developed their own separate visions for motion ride attractions.

 Los Angeles–based Iwerks developed innovative 8/70 projection technologies for Extreme Screen Theaters and two-seat motion systems (TurboRide).
 In 1998, Iwerks Co-founder Don Iwerks was awarded the Gordon E. Sawyer Award from the Academy of Motion Picture Arts & Sciences in recognition of his lifetime of contribution to the science and technology of motion pictures.

 In late 1999, Iwerks Entertainment acquired the assets of McFadden Systems, which had been approached by Warner Bros.
 Movie World to develop a motion simulator for Batman Adventure – The Ride in 1992.

 In 2024, SimEx-Iwerks' parent company dissolved in Toronto as part of the Canadian CCAA.
 A group of management purchased the company assets continuing its legacy and operation.
-The new company trades as "SimEx Iwerks" as of June 1, 2024 and has operations headquartered in California.
+The new company trades as "SimEx Iwerks" as of June 1, 2024 and has operations headquartered in Maryland.